MOSHE MORAD, Ph.D.

 2016 Tel Aviv, Israel: Africa Tribune Seminar.
 Paper presented: Gender and sexuality in the ritual music of the Yoruba.

 2016 Washington, USA: SEM, Society of Ethnomusicology annual conference.
-Participation in roundtable: Fielding gender and sexuality in music research.
+Participation in round table session: Fielding gender and sexuality in music research.

 2016: “Queering the Macho Grip: Transgressing and Subverting Gender in Latino Music and Dance as Means of Creating a Gay Space”, in Ethnologie Française, France.